LennartTro/EnviroBotics-Docs/docs/tutorials/planner node.md

  - Perform specific actions at each stop (e.g., environmental measurements),
  - And continue the mission autonomously without manual intervention.

-To achieve this, we introduce a **planner node** whose role is to orchestrate the mission:
+To achieve this, we introduce a **schedule node** whose role is to orchestrate the mission:

  - It maintains a list of goal positions.
  - It sends each target to the controller via a **ROS 2 service call**.